Ketel Marte Player Props: Diamondbacks vs. Tigers

-After batting .268 with three doubles, two home runs, six walks and five RBI in his past 10 games, Ketel Marte and the Arizona Diamondbacks face the Detroit Tigers (who will start Matthew Boyd) at 1:10 PM ET on Saturday.
+After hitting .250 with three doubles, two home runs, seven walks and five RBI in his past 10 games, Ketel Marte and the Arizona Diamondbacks face the Detroit Tigers (who will start Joey Wentz) at 11:35 AM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Tigers.
+In his most recent game he had a one-hit performance (1-for-3) against the Tigers.

 Ketel Marte Game Info & Props vs. the Tigers